-Civil Society in Ecuador has its origins in charitable and voluntary organizations that provided services to the poor and vulnerable mainly in Quito and Guayaquil in the beginning of the twentieth century.
-In the 1950s these organizations evolved into developmental CSOs that provided assistance to the disabled, family planning, and educational programs.
-During the 1960s and 1970s, CSOs emerged to focus on urban development, environmental protection, and women’s issues emerged.
-The expansion of public services (education, health, water, and irrigation) during this period also led to the formation of users’ associations such as parents', teachers', and students' associations; housing, water, and irrigation associations; as well as neighborhood associations.
-In the 80s and 90s, new CSOs dedicated to protecting civil, political, cultural or indigenous people’s rights, gender equity and the environment were created.
-It was during this period when organizations like the CONAIE (Confederation of Indigenous Nationalities in Ecuador) were established; and civil society actors actively engaged government and ultimately played a key role in drafting the 1998 Constitution.
+Civil society in Ecuador has its origins in charitable and voluntary organizations that provided services to the poor and vulnerable mainly in Quito and Guayaquil in the beginning of the twentieth century.
+In the 1950s these organizations evolved into developmental civil society organizations (CSOs) that provided assistance to the disabled, engaged in family planning, and supported educational programs.
+During the 1960s and 1970s, CSOs emerged to focus on urban development, environmental protection, and women’s issues.
+The expansion of public services (education, health, water, and irrigation) during this period also led to the formation of parents', teachers', and students' associations; housing, water, and irrigation associations; as well as neighborhood associations.
+In the 1980s and 1990s, new CSOs dedicated to protecting civil, political, cultural or indigenous people’s rights, gender equity and the environment were created.
+It was during this period that organizations like the CONAIE (Confederation of Indigenous Nationalities in Ecuador) were established, and civil society actors actively engaged with government and played a key role in drafting the 1998 and 2008 Constitutions.

-Today, Ecuador has an active and diverse civil society comprised of corporations, foundations, private and public sector unions, professional and business organizations, and numerous informal organizations such as church groups, sports clubs, and youth groups.
-Although Ecuador has a high level of CSO affiliation, the level of civic engagement and citizen participation is low.
-Notably, since the Constitutional Court declared unconstitutional the obligatory affiliation to chambers of commerce and professional associations on May 14, 2008, the number of affiliates to these types of CSOs has diminished.
+Today, Ecuador has an active and diverse civil society comprised of corporations, foundations, private and public sector unions, professional and business organizations, and numerous informal organizations, such as church groups, sports clubs, and youth groups.
+Although Ecuador has a high level of CSO membership, the level of civic engagement and citizen participation is low.
+Notably, since the Constitutional Court declared unconstitutional the obligatory affiliation to Chambers of Commerce and professional associations on May 14, 2008, the number of members of these types of CSOs has diminished.
 On the other hand, the government on February 26, 2007 created the Secretary of People, Social Movements and Citizen Participation, which is in charge of maintaining communication with CSOs, and encouraging citizen participation with matters related to them.
 This Secretary is also in charge of CSO registration.